Klara in the Sea

 Day 4 – Waking to the change in sound

-Today we were hit by another squall and as it carried a lot of rain, we saw an opportunity to finally have our much-needed shower.
+Today, we were hit by another squall, and as it carried a lot of rain, we saw an opportunity to finally have our much-needed shower.
 But just as we had finished soaping up, the rain stopped and left us cold and foamy.
 We rinsed with salt and agreed to sleep on towels for the rest of the trip.

-They say comfort is important at sea, we know that, but it isn’t always so simple, and it is sometimes easier just to grow calluses.
+They say comfort is important at sea; we know that, but it isn’t always so simple, and it is sometimes easier just to grow calluses.

-So, it was a real stunt when Riley came out into the cockpit presenting a huge bowl of popcorn coated in Maple Syrup.
-I have to mention that Maple Syrup is strictly for special occasion.
-It was therefore a little unfortunate when the popcorn, for some mysterious reason, turned out to taste like fish.
+Another thing which is important at sea, is to keep morale high onboard.
+Maybe this is not the case for everyone but speaking for myself I can say with confidence that it is easy to lose one’s mind, either to inflated giddiness or utter melancholy.
+So, it was a real stunt when Riley came out into the cockpit, presenting a huge bowl of popcorn coated in Maple Syrup.
+I have to mention that Maple Syrup is strictly for special occasions.
+It was, therefore, a little unfortunate when the popcorn, for some mysterious reason, turned out to taste like fish.

-As the evening fell, we changed course westward rounding the reefs off the NE of Belitung.
+As the evening fell, we changed course westward, rounding the reefs off the NE of Belitung.
 We also saw land for the first time, a small island just visible through the grey haze.
-I often ask myself: What is more beautiful; the ocean viewed from land or land viewed from the ocean.
+I often ask myself: What is more beautiful, the ocean viewed from land or land viewed from the ocean?

 We have by the way had ‘Blondie’ (named so as she was designed by Blondie Hastler) our windvane steering most of the time.
-But in a following sea, the boat tends to surf and slide down each wave, sometimes causing her to be knocked off course, when Blondie might need a little assistance.
+But in a following sea, the boat tends to surf and slide down each wave, sometimes causing her to be knocked off course when Blondie might need a little assistance.

 As night fell, the wind suddenly dropped out and with no pressure in the sails, the boat started rolling again.
 And then out of nowhere a strong westerly suddenly set in.
 This was bad news as we were heading due west at this point.
+And this is when we finally gave in and turned on the engine and started to motor against the weather, determined to make it to Belitung by the following afternoon.

-For a few hours the wind did not seem to change, and when a Cargo came close to our path, we decided to call him up on the radio, and see if he might have a weather forecast.
+For a few hours, the wind did not seem to change, and when a Cargo came close to our path, we decided to call him up on the radio and see if he might have a weather forecast.
 As we have had no internet connection for the last 4 days, our forecast is rather outdated.

-“Heng Long, Heng Long, Heng Long, this is Sailing Vessel Black Duck, Black Duck on channel 16, do you copy?”
-He copied Brack Duck and we agreed to change to channel, what again?
-A mixture of poor sound quality and a very strong Chinese accent, made it a little hard to get the number right, but after a few attempts and searching around the channels we found him on channel 67.
-So, we asked him if he had a weather report, to which he gave a classic answer: “No, but the weather was good yesterday” I guess Cargos aren’t burdened by the need to know the weather.
+He copied Brack Duck, and we agreed to change to channel; what again?
+A mixture of poor sound quality and a very strong Chinese accent made it a little hard to get the number right, but after a few attempts and searching around the channels, we found him on channel 67.
+So, we asked him if he had a weather report, to which he gave a classic answer: “No, but the weather was good yesterday.”
+I guess Cargos aren’t burdened by the need to know the weather.

-At 21.00 Riley took the second night-watch and I went to sleep.
+At 21.00, Riley took the second-night watch, and I went to sleep.
 After only a few days at sea, the body has completely adjusted to the new routine of sleeping in three-hour intervals and falling asleep, even with a 65-year-old tractor engine running at high revs next to your head, is as easily done as closing your eyes and counting a handful of sheep.

-The sound I could hear was a tapping sound accompanied with a faint squeaking.
-And if you haven’t already guessed it, it was a a fanbelt getting ripped shreds.
+But this time, I did not get to sleep for three hours.
+At 23.00, I woke to a slight change in the sound of the engine, and once again, paranoia saved the day.
+The sound I could hear was a tapping sound accompanied by a faint squeaking.
+And if you haven’t already guessed it, it was a fanbelt getting ripped to shreds.

-I yelled to Riley to go into neutral and rushed to turn off the engine with flashbacks to a horrible time off the coast of Sumbawa when our heat-exchanger failed.
-Luckily by this time, the west wind had died out and the sea was calm.
-And with no propulsion from either propeller or sails we seemed to stay in place, with enough sea-room that we had time to go to work on the alternator.
+I yelled to Riley to go into neutral and rushed to turn off the engine with flashbacks to a horrible time off the coast of Sumbawa when our heat exchanger failed.
+Luckily, by this time, the west wind had died out, and the sea was calm.
+And with no propulsion from either propeller or sails, we seemed to stay in place, with enough sea room that we had time to go to work on the alternator.

-At this speed our estimated time of arrival was 20 days from now.
+At this speed, our estimated time of arrival was 20 days from now.

 As we were in the path of a few cargoes, we decided to call them up if they got close, to let them know that we had very limited maneuverability.
-Under traditional sea-law, a vessel under sail has right of way, but this has for long not been practiced in reality and now it seems to be supposed that the little guy moves for the big guy.
+Under traditional sea law, a vessel under sail has the right of way, but this has for long not been practiced in reality, and now it seems to be supposed that the little guy moves for the big guy.
 This is partly due to the fact that Cargoes have schedules and want to waste no time zigzagging around small pleasure crafts and fishing boats.
-But it is also important to recognize that they travel at very high speeds, burn an insane amount of fuel and are very slow to turn.
+But it is also important to recognize that they travel at very high speeds, burn an insane amount of fuel, and are very slow to turn.
 However, in our experience, it is not unusual that cargoes adjust their course a few degrees to pass us safely without obliging us to tack.
+Even short exchanges like this are nice after 4 days at sea, and the simple gesture of giving a little sea room suddenly feels immensely generous.

 Cargo Pacific Vista going around us as we sail at less than 2 knots after breaking the fanbelt. black duck